adambraimbridge/post-publication-combiner/Readme.md

 ###POST
 Creates and forwards a CombinedPostPublicationEvent to the queue for the provided UUID.

-Supported content types: `article`, `blogPost`, `video` Request body should be empty.
+Supported content types: `article`, `video`
+Request body should be empty.

 Returns 200 if the message was published successfully

-Returns 400 for unrecognized content-type or and invalid uuid
+Returns 400 for unrecognized content-type or an invalid uuid

+Returns 404 for missing content and metadata for the  provided uuid

 ## Healthchecks